emericg/toolBLEx/README.md

 ## Documentation

-#### Dependencies
+#### Build dependencies

-You will need a C++17 compiler and Qt 6.3+ with the following 'additional librairies':
+You will need a C++17 compiler and Qt 6.5+ with the following 'additional librairies':
 - Qt 5 Compatibility Module
 - Qt Connectivity
 - Qt Charts

 For Windows builds, you'll need the MSVC 2019+ compiler.
 Bluetooth won't work with MinGW.
-For macOS builds, you'll need Xcode 12+ installed.
+For macOS builds, you'll need Xcode 14+ installed.

 #### Building toolBLEx